All Practice Exams

 8Which of the following BEST describes the difference between leadership and navigation as HR competencies?

-A.Leadership involves inspiring and guiding people toward shared goals, while navigation involves directing HR-related activities to support organizational objectives
+A.Leadership inspires people toward shared goals; navigation directs HR activities to support objectives

-B.Leadership and navigation are the same competency with different names
+B.Leadership and navigation are interchangeable terms for the same HR competency

-C.Leadership only applies to HR executives, while navigation applies to all HR professionals
+C.Leadership applies only to HR executives, while navigation applies to all HR roles

 Explanation: According to SHRM's BoCK, leadership focuses on inspiring and guiding people, building trust, and fostering collaboration.
 Navigation focuses on directing HR activities, managing relationships, and positioning HR as a strategic contributor.
 Both are essential but serve different functions.